-6.227 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see an underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
-Distribution input has decreased slightly, due to a significant decrease in NHH consumption.
-Forecast household consumption has not changed significantly, as a result of a lower population forecast but higher PCC.
-Forecast WAFU has increased substantially, as a result of a deferred sustainability reduction at Hawridge (which will be made in AMP8) and a smaller than anticipated licence reduction at Pann Mill (-1.3 Ml/d, rather than -7.3 Ml/d as anticipated in WRMP19), which offsets DO reductions at other sources (notably Taplow, -4 MI/d, and Hampden, -2.8 MI/d).
+6.243 Comparing our WRMP19 final plan forecast for 2024-25 against our WRMP24 forecast for 2024-25, we can see an underlying improvement in the supply-demand balance performance which is enhanced by a change between WRMP19 and WRMP24 (accounting for the benefits of demand savings actions during a drought).
+Distribution input has decreased slightly, due to a significant decrease in HH consumption.
+Forecast non-household consumption has not changed significantly.
+Forecast WAFU has increased substantially, as a result of a deferred sustainability reduction at Hawridge (which will be made in AMP8) and a smaller than anticipated licence reduction at Pann Mill (-1.3 Ml/d, rather than -7.3 Ml/d as anticipated in WRMP19), which offsets DO reductions at other sources (notably Taplow, -4 Ml/d, and Hampden, -2.8 Ml/d).
 Outage allowance has reduced as a result of calculation of a DYCP outage allowance (WRMP19 used DYAA outage allowance in the DYCP scenario), and imports have reduced as a result of a changed baseline representation (transfers being options).
-Overall, this results in an improved supplydemand balance position, which is further enhanced when demand savings measures during a drought are accounted for.
+Overall, this results in an improved supply-demand balance position, which is further enhanced when demand savings measures during a drought are accounted for.